auth0/docs/articles/native-platforms/ios-swift/00-introduction.md

   </tr>
 </table>

 Also, make sure you have the following entries in a file named `Auth0.plist`.
-You have to create that file if it doesn't exist:
+You have to create that file if it doesn't already exist:

 <table class="table">
   <thead>